redflitzi/StrTr/README.md

 ### **StrTr(IEnumerable<KeyValuePair<string, string>>** replacePairs, **bool** ignoreCase, **System.Globalization.CultureInfo** culture = null **)** <a id="kvp-cu"></a>

-This Method takes any enumerable collection of KeyValuePair als first argument. \
+This Method takes any enumerable collection of KeyValuePair as its first argument. \
 It is therefore suitable for consuming a Dictionary.

 ```
 var mydog = "My dog is friendly";
 var betterthanyours = new Dictionary<string,string> ()
 {
-    {"My", "Your"},
+    {"MY", "Your"},
-    {"friendly", "nasty"}
+    {"FRIENDLY", "nasty"}
 };
-var yourdog = mydog.StrTr(betterthanyours);
+var yourdog = mydog.StrTr(betterthanyours, true);
 Console.WriteLine("{0}, {1}.", mydog, yourdog);
 ```
 Results in: \